Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Safety and performance analysis

 From a reasoning perspective, such a slowly time-varying $\omega(t)$ indicates a consistent reasoning behind agent behaviors.
-For example, if agent $j$ cares about safety less than a typical driver (i.e., the weight of the collision avoidance term in $J_j$ is smaller than in $\hat{J}_j$), which may cause a more moderate braking than expected, i.e., $0>a_j^*(t-1)>a_j^+(t-1)$, then this inequality should also hold at $t$, i.e., $0>a_j^*(t)>a_j^+(t)$, since his reasoning, characterized by $J_j$, remains the same at time $t$.
+For example, if agent $j$ cares about safety less than a typical driver (i.e., the weight of the collision avoidance term in $J_j$ is smaller than in $\hat{J}_j$), which may cause a more moderate braking than expected, i.e., $0>a_j^*(t-1)>a_j^+(t-1)$, then it is reasonable to assume that this inequality also holds at $t$, i.e., $0>a_j^*(t)>a_j^+(t)$, since his/her reasoning, characterized by $J_j$, remains the same at time $t$.

 \end{remark}

 Note that although a slowly time-varying $\omega(t)$ facilitates achieving near optimality, it is not required or necessary in the safety guarantee, i.e., Theorem \ref{t3}.

 To summarize, with the PCPG, the ego vehicle plans its strategy according to $\hat{J}_j$ (Predictor), and gets the strategy improved by incorporating others' action deviations into its decision-making (Corrector).
 Intuitively, although others' actual cost functions are unknown, the ego vehicle can infer how different they are from the assumed ones, e.g., whether the aggressiveness is underestimated or overestimated, by observing $a_j^*(t-1)-a_j^+(t-1)$.
 With this information, the prediction error on others' actions can be effectively compensated without requiring accurate driver-specific cost functions.